coleferg/Happy-Face-Visualizer/README.md

 * Your web application must have multiple pages.
 * Your application needs to have users.
 There will be pages for registering and signing in and protected content.
 * Other than these key points your project can be anything that you would like.

+## Assignment

+* Come up with an idea for a full-stack application.
+If you're having a hard time thinking of something you can simply rebuild an existing application that you like.
+* Message your instructor a project proposal.
+Your instructor will provide feedback and tweak your idea if necessary.
+* Begin hacking!